celtic34fr/ZF-GraphicObjectTemplating-Twig/README.md

     'GraphicObjectTemplating',
     ...,

-In public folder of your application, create a linked directory with the **vendor/celtic34fr/zf-graphic-object-templating-twig/public** directory named **graphicobjecttemplating** with the following command executed :
+In public folder of your project, create a linked directory with the **vendor/celtic34fr/zf-graphic-object-templating-twig/public** directory named **graphicobjecttemplating** with the following command executed :

     ln -s ../vendor/celtic34fr/zf-graphic-object-templating-twig/public graphicobjecttemplating

-Copy the files **zfGraphicObjectTemplting.local.php.dist** and **zfGrpahicObjectTemplating.development.local.php.dist** found in the config folder of **GraphicObjectTemplating** without **dist** extension in *config/autoload* folder of your project.
+Copy the files **zfGraphicObjectTemplting.local.php.dist** and **zfGrpahicObjectTemplating.development.local.php.dist** found in the config folder of **GraphicObjectTemplating** without **.dist** extension in *config/autoload* folder of your project.
 They will activate all the basics needed parameters by **GraphicObjectTemplating**.

 By using *Twig Templating Engine*, you have to replace somes templates and parameters.
 You can found some templates in view/twigtemplates for your project :